amaximov/Shapes-API/documentation/data-model.md

 ### Session Data
-The `session` schema identifies which song was played, when it was played, and the application and user context for the play.
+The `session` model identifies which song was played, when it was played, and the application and user context for the play.
 A session corresponds to a single song play.

 session ||
 --- | --- |